AndersDeath/diary2/000-current.md

 # 14 April - Friday - Yerevan - 197 day of immigration

 I had a lot of meetings today.
 It was hard.
-I also in so bad condi
+I also in so bad condition that it's event hard for me to yh